 Note 8: Local temperature accuracy does not include the effects of self-heating.
-The rise in temperature due to self-heating is the product of the internal power dissipation of the LM95213 and the thermal resistance.
+The rise in temperature due to self-heating is the product of the internal power dissipation of the LM95233 and the thermal resistance.
 See (Note 5) for the thermal resistance to be used in the self-heating calculation.

-Note 9: The accuracy of the LM95213CISD is guaranteed when using a typical thermal diode of an MMBT3904 diode-connected transistor.
+Note 9: The accuracy of the LM95233CISD is guaranteed when using a typical thermal diode of an Intel processor on a 65 nm process or an MMBT3904 diodeconnected transistor, as selected in the Remote Diode Model Select register.
+See typical performance curve for performance with Intel processor on a 90 nm process.
 For further information on other thermal diodes see applications Section 3.1 "Diode Non-ideality" or send email to hardware.monitor.team@national.com.
 Note 10: Quiescent current will not increase substantially with an SMBus communication.

 Note 11: This specification is provided only to indicate how often temperature data is updated.
-The LM95213 can be read at any time without regard to conversion state (and will yield last conversion result).
+The LM95233 can be read at any time without regard to conversion state (and will yield last conversion result).

-Note 12: The output rise time is measured from $(V{IN(0)}max - 0.15V)$ to $(V{IN(1)}min + 0.15V)$.
+Note 12: The output rise time is measured from (V\{IN(0)}max - 0.15V) to (V\{IN(1)}min + 0.15V).

-Note 13: The output fall time is measured from ($V{IN(1)}$ min + 0.15V) to ($V{IN(0)}$ max - 0.15V).
+Note 13: The output fall time is measured from (V\{IN(1)}min + 0.15V) to (V\{IN(0)}max - 0.15V).

-Note 14: Holding the SMBDAT and/or SMBCLK lines Low for a time interval greater than t{TIMEOUT} will reset the LM95213's SMBus state machine, therefore setting SMBDAT and SMBCLK pins to a high impedance state.
+Note 14: Holding the SMBDAT and/or SMBCLK lines Low for a time interval greater than tTIMEOUT will reset the LM95233's SMBus state machine, therefore setting SMBDAT and SMBCLK pins to a high impedance state.